paleobiologyGrader/Paleobiology-1/Reading 14 Review.md

 reality.

-2) Things you liked about the paper
+## Things you liked about the paper
 I thought that this paper's methodology was very strong.
 Addressing the disparity in data between the modern and the prehistoric is very problematic, but I think the solution of binning extinctions to extrapolate observed modern extinctions into a rate of extinctions per million specis/years was fairly elegant.
 I am also appreciate of this paper's call to action on conservation.
 It isn't often that the results of research such as this lend themselves so readily to actual recommendations of action, but this is obviously an exception.

+> A surprising view, many of your peers (me too) thought the methods were kind of weak.

-3) Things you didn't like about the paper
+## Things you didn't like about the paper
 This paper's conclusions are greatly limited by the inadequacy of available data.
 Extinctions of prehistoric taxa almost always occur after the last observed fossils, the extinction rates for mammals between one million years ago and fifty thousand years ago cannot be accurately estimated, modern marine invertebrates are poorly sampled compared to their fossilized counterparts, and the list goes on.
 While the statistical methods used have done an admirable job of extracting signals from this mess, the reality is that one "can't make bricks without clay".

+> Great Holmes quote.

-4) Evaluate the graphs and figures( if any)
+## Evaluate the graphs and figures( if any)
 This paper has three figures.
 Figure 1 is a scatter plot depicting the relationship between time-interval length and extinctions per million species/years for mammals.
 This plot makes the distinction between "normal" extinction rates and the accelerated ones that have been observed in the past centuries.
 Removing bats and